Quantum Frustration as a Protection Mechanism in Non-Topological Majorana Qubits: The noise model

 where I set $\hbar=1$, $\lambda$ is the dimensionless coupling constants,

 $\omega_{c}$ and $\Omega_{c}$ are the infrared and ultra-violet frequency cut-offs.
 In principle the two constants may be different, however the averaging of the RTN couplings is likely to make them the same.
 Therefore, I am assuming an emergent $U\left(1\right)$ symmetry in the noise model.
+Even if the couplings are not strictly identical, the results from the $U\left(1\right)$ symmetric case persist until the energy scale of the asymmetry is reached."

-The decoherence phenomenology of a single two level system couple to a bosonic environmment is well known. \begin{enumerate} \item For $s>1$ the environment is known as super-Ohmic\citep{lopez-delgado2017longtime}.
-In this regime the environment is underdamping the two level system.
+The decoherence phenomenology of a single two level system couple to a bosonic environment is well known. \begin{enumerate} \item For $s>1$ the environment is known as super-Ohmic~\citep{lopez-delgado2017longtime}.
+In this regime the environment leads to underdamping the two level system.
 There are always coherent oscillations and the dynamics is perturbative in the dimensionless coupling constant between the two level system and the environment.
-All these facts can be synthesize in the renormalization group equations, that in this case have an irrelevant flow. \item The case $s=1$ is known as the Ohmic environment\citep{novais2005frustration}.
-The renormalization equations are marginal and the fate of the two level system will depend on value of the dimensionless coupling constant. \item Finally, for $0<s<1$ the environment is known as sub-Ohmic.
+All these facts can be synthesized in the renormalization group equations, that in this case have an irrelevant flow. \item The case $s=1$ is known as the Ohmic environment~\citep{novais2005frustration}.
+The renormalization equation is marginal and the fate of the two level system will depend on value of the dimensionless coupling constant. \item Finally, for $0<s<1$ the environment is known as sub-Ohmic.
 A two-level system coupled to a single sub-Ohmic bath is a famously \emph{doomed} system.
-The bath's overwhelming density of low-frequency modes causes total decoherence at any finite temperature\citep{leggett1987dynamics}.
+The bath's overwhelming density of low-frequency modes causes total decoherence at any finite temperature~\citep{leggett1987dynamics}.
 The system is always in the overdamped, incoherent regime.
-In the renormalization group language the flow is to strong coupling and it is not possible to describe pertubatively in the dimensionless coupling constant the dynamics of the two level system. \end{enumerate} The situation is dramatically different for two environments, as I will present in the next section.
+In the renormalization group language the flow is to strong coupling and it is not possible to describe perturbatively in the dimensionless coupling constant the dynamics of the two level system. \end{enumerate} The situation is dramatically different for two environments, as I will present in the next section.